PangYuanbo/subscription/backend/docs/NLP.md

 - trial_duration_days: Trial period duration in days

 Notes:
-1. If keywords like "free", "trial", "免费", "试用" are mentioned, set is_trial to true
+1. If keywords like "free", "trial" are mentioned, set is_trial to true
 2. If "first few months free" is mentioned, calculate trial_duration_days accordingly
 3. Monthly cost should be the regular cost after trial period
 4. If information is incomplete or cannot be parsed, use null for the respective fields